aleclarson/cush/docs/config.md

 # cush.config.js

-This document describes the `cush.config.js` module.
+This document describes the `cush.config.js` module, which is used to configure the bundles of a project.

 ## `bundles` object